thinkshout/feeding-texas/about/events/spring-conference.md

 ## Sponsors

-This conference would not be possible without the sponsorship of generous donors.
+This conference would not be possible without our generous sponsors.
 Please consider sponsoring the Texas Fresh  Produce Summit at one of the levels below.

 *  Platinum Level Sponsorship: $1,500
 10x10 exhibit booth